nix-community/ethereum.nix/README.md

 ## Documentation

-We recommend you [look at our documentation](https://nix-community.github.io/ethereum.nix/) that shows how to use `ethereum.nix` effectively.
+We recommend you [look at our documentation](https://nix-community.github.io/ethereum.nix/) that shows how to use Ethereum.nix effectively.

 Any PR improving documentation is welcome.